rieckpil/progmot/content/post/writing-a-book-remotely.md

 Our journey to writing a technical book remotely together without having met each other in person before.

 Three co-authors: [Tom](https://twitter.com/TomHombergs/), [Björn](https://twitter.com/bwilmsmann/), [Philip](https://twitter.com/rieckpil) (that's me).

+Structure:
+- How we got together
+- Our goals
+- How we started (first Poc, outline chapters, start writing)
+- Getting the first readers on it
+- Iterate: Continuously improve for 6-7 month
+- Publishing version 1.0: Proofreading, aligning the wording,
+- Iterate aka. nach dem Release ist vor dem Release: Continue with further updates, fast changing cloud environment, online course

+- Short list of tips & tricks: Email addresses, Landing page, Grammarly, Link Checker, GitHUb issue templates -> feedback will come in many ways, best is centralized and open, if you write with multiple persons, set some image/text rules ahead.
+You'll save time aligining the manuscript afterward.

 ## How We Got Together